 Beyond its unassuming facade as a detention facility – where unlike a normal prison, the prisoners were denied due process and the right to a fair trial but rather apprehend and incarcerated into protective custody (Schutzhaft) – Sachenhausen would also serve as a proving ground for the hundreds of perpetrators who would find gainful employment with the Nazi regime.

 A system that would seek out and reward men like Karl Otto Koch, the camp’s second Commandant, and Rudolf Höss, who would serve as Administrator of prisoners’ property.
-Both men would advance their careers through the SS concentration camp hierarchy, with Koch continuing to attain the Commandant position at Buchenwald, while Höss would become the longest standing Commandant at Auschwitz – overseeing the implementation of the industrial mass killing process using Zyklon B gas at the camp.
+Both men would advance their careers through the SS concentration camp hierarchy, with Koch progressing to serve as Commandant of Buchenwald, while Höss would become the longest standing Commandant at Auschwitz – overseeing the implementation of the industrial mass killing process using Zyklon B gas at the camp.

 Unlike the early detention facilities opened in Nazi Germany following Hitler’s seizure of power in 1933, the later camps, such as Sachsenhausen would fall under the administration of Adolf Hitler’s personal bodyguard and the ideological force of the Schutzstaffel (SS) – headed by Heinrich Himmler.

 SS jurisdiction over the camps, such as Sachsenhausen, would mean that prisoners would be systematically worked to death – or “Annihilated through work” as stated by Himmler.
 As beyond the triangle-shaped layout of the central part of Sachsenhausen, this facility also included several subcamps and factories where prisoners would be exploited of their most valuable resource – their labour.
-With several prominent German companies taking advantage of this situation: including aircraft manufacturer, Heinkel, as well as AEG and Siemens.
+Several prominent German companies would profit from this slave labour industry: including aircraft manufacturer, Heinkel, AEG, and Siemens.

 Although conceived by the Nazis, the camp would be liberated and inherited by the Soviets in 1945 – only to be reopened as an NKVD/KGB detention camp for political prisoners and inmates sentenced by Soviet Military Tribunals.
-Some 60,000 people would be interned here over five years, at the largest of three special camps in the Soviet Occupation Zone.
+Some 60,000 people would be interned here over five years, with Sachsenhausen growing to become the largest of three special camps in the Soviet Occupation Zone.